mcarlo/Getting_and_Cleaning_Data/CodeBook.md

 	- fBodyGyroMag
 	- fBodyGyroJerkMag

-Detailed descriptions for each of these variables can be found "features_info.txt" downloaded as part of the original .ZIP data set.
+Detailed descriptions for each of these variables can be found in the "features_info.txt" file downloaded as part of the original .ZIP data set.

 ##TIDY DATA SET #2: